Running a topology

 docker compose -f build/mytopology/docker-compose.yaml --profile tester up --abort-on-container-exit

-Once you are done we recommend cleaning up the docker resources:
+Once you are done, it's recommended to clean up the docker resources:

 docker compose -f build/mytopology/docker-compose.yaml --profile tester down